cube-network/docs/contents/genesis.md

 - `releasePeriod`: the time of one release period in seconds
 - `releaseCnt`: the total count of release period
 - `ruEpoch`: the number of blocks to update block rewards
-- `communityPool`: the address of communityPool
-- `bonusPool`: the address of bonusPool

 `code` is the deployed bytecode of the contract